 One of the most consistent talking points during the pandemic has been the level of fatigue and burnout people are feeling with all of the Zoom and video-conference meetings they are compelled to participate in now.
-Which is why the newly coined term zoom icebreakers has entered our lexicon.
+This is why the newly coined term zoom icebreakers has entered our lexicon.

 Zoom icebreakers is just a term used to describe any exercise or activity that breaks up the intense focus and monotony of video conference calls to help energise, refresh and move the body of participants.
 In earlier articles, we have discussed the benefits of inviting your teams and meeting participants to connect more meaningfully online.
 In the same way, these virtual team-building exercises will improve the productivity of your remote teams, Zoom icebreakers also improve the productivity of your meetings.